j-ferreiracosta/marketing112/README.md

 # Marketing Info Product Launch Crew (marketing112)

 This project utilizes the CrewAI framework to automate the generation of a comprehensive marketing launch plan for an information product, primarily targeting a Portuguese-speaking audience.
-It takes unstructured text input describing the product, goals, and audience, and uses a team of AI agents powered by Google Gemini to produce strategic documents and marketing content.
+It takes user input describing the product, goals, and audience through a Gradio interface and uses a team of AI agents powered by Google Gemini to produce strategic documents and marketing content.

 ## Features

-*   **Unstructured Input Processing:** Reads raw text from `src/marketing112/inputs.txt` to kickstart the crew's workflow.
+*   **Gradio Interface:** Provides a web interface using Gradio for user input and interaction.
 *   **Knowledge Extraction:**
     *   **Agent:** `input_text_analyzer`
     *   **Task:** `extract_and_structure_knowledge_task`
-    *   **Role:** Extracts key information from unstructured text and structures it into the `FullProjectContext` model.
+    *   **Role:** Extracts key information from user input and structures it into the `FullProjectContext` model.
 *   **Market & Competitor Analysis:**
     *   **Agent:** `lead_market_analyst`
     *   **Task:** `project_competitors_task`